The Future of Range Inputs

 Demonstrates using invisible handles with the CSS Anchoring API to position custom tooltips.
 The tooltips appear to be the draggable handles, and their values are updated via JavaScript.

-for tick marks and labels, and
+Shows integration with a <datalist> for tick marks and labels, and

-enforces a minimum distance of 25 between handles via stepbetween="25"
+enforces a minimum distance of 25 between handles via stepbetween="25".

 Each thumb can have its own `min` and `max` attributes, creating individual constraints.
 The thumb's movement will be restricted to the tighter of its own bounds and the overall component's bounds.